germeval2021toxic/SharedTask/index.md

 ### Subtask 3: Fact-Claiming Comment Classification (Binary Classification Task)

-Beyond the challenge to ensure non-hostile debates, platforms and moderators are under pressure to act due to the rapid spread of misinformation and fake news.
+Beyond the challenge to ensure non-hostile debates, platforms and moderators are under pressure to act due to the rapid spread of **misinformation** and fake news.
-Platforms need to review and verify posted information to meet their responsibility as information providers and distributors.
+Platforms need to review and verify posted information to meet their **responsibility** as information providers and distributors.
-As a result, there is an increasing demand for systems that automatically identify comments that should be fact-checked manually.
+As a result, there is an increasing demand for systems that automatically identify comments that should befact-checked manually.
 Note that this subtask is not about the fact-checking itself or the identification of fake news.
-However, the identification of fact-claiming comments is a pre-processing step for manual fact-checking.
+However, the identification of fact-claiming comments is a **pre-processing step for manual fact-checking**.

  message      | Sub3_FactClaiming |
 | ----------- | ----------- |